umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/pipelines.md

 ---
-description: Performing sequential tasks with Pipelines in Vendr.
+description: Performing sequential tasks with Pipelines in Umbraco Commerce.
 ---

 # Pipelines